zaydek/stylex-dev/README.md

 ```

 > [!TIP]
-> Add the above to your favorite AI chat app's system prompt so you can quickly prototype and validate ideas in the browser!
+> Add something like the above to your favorite AI chat app's system prompt so you can quickly prototype and validate ideas in the browser!
 This should work in most AI apps that support artifacts like [Claude](https://www.anthropic.com/claude), [ChatGPT](https://chatgpt.com/), and [Grok](https://www.x.ai/grok).
+>
+> Here is an [example prompt](https://gist.github.com/zaydek/af6c69491f3cd6f1f1b835fc3941e799) to get you started.
+YMMV.

-## Comprehensive Example With Skeleton Loader and LocalStorage Persistence
+## Comprehensive Example

+<small>This is also provided as source code [here](/examples/comprehensive.html).</small><br>
+<small>This is also provided as a hosted web demo [here](https://68271e09ee75fc38a25addb6--stylex-dev.netlify.app/comprehensive.html).</small>

 ```html
 <!DOCTYPE html>